 - Find out about the different types of qualifications available – think about what you want to do in the future and what sort of learning you prefer.
 Are you a hands-on person or are you happier doing exams?

-- Take the Buzz quiz to find out what sort of personality you have, which celebrities you're like, and what jobs may suit you.
+- Take the careers quiz to find out what sort of personality you have, which celebrities you're like, and what jobs may suit you.

 - Look up different careers – you can search by job title, job family, related skills, or related subjects.